JohnD-EE/AroundTheBlock/presentations/objections.md

 # Overcoming Objections to Bitcoin and Blockchain

+Intro:
+We are pleasure seeking, pain avoiding creatures.
+Driven by emotions, a slave to our passions.
+Our intellect, our seat of reason is rarely engaged in our everyday lives.
+We kid ourselves that we are mainly rational beings, and distance ourselves from the savage, territorial attributes of the anumal kingdom.
+But the key to our very survival has been our animalistic drives to dominance etc...

+Slaves to our natural instincts

+Fear, Pride, envy, love, hatred, empathy, pity, disgust, regret, anger, sorrow, joy, anxiety, neurosis, contempt, guilt, shame, disdain, awe, terror, ecstacy, rage,

 ### Governments will probably ban it, making you a criminal if you have bitcoins

 ### It's a Ponzi Scheme / Fraud / Scam